 The Board denied service connection for bilateral knee disabilities, finding that the Veteran's Osgood-Schlatter's disease and chondromalacia were noted at service entrance and not aggravated during service.
-The evidence was insufficient to show these conditions began or were caused by military service.
+The evidence was insufficient to support a finding that current bilateral knee disabilities either began during or were otherwise caused by military service.

 - Claimed conditions